Leonardo-Boss/suckless-site/dwm.suckless.org/patches/flextile.md

  * left/right/top/bottom n-master, right/left/bottom/top/no stack/deck (deck is like `monocle` in the stack area)
  * per-tag configuration

-It therefor provides i. a. the following additional possibilities:
+It therefore provides the following additional possibilities:

  * `tile` for left-handed people
  * compare multiple files with one other each at a time without switching between views